 I'd argue resistance training is perhaps one of the healthiest practices you can do, not just for your body but also for your psychological health.
 Yes, resistance training can also be excellent for your brain.

-If you'd like to try this fabulous method of training and a plan to introduce you safely into resistance training, then try our 3 phase Gym Plans here.
-Click here to find out which plan will best suit you
+👉🏽 If you'd like to try this fabulous method of training and a plan to introduce you safely into resistance training, then try our online memberships for free by clicking here! 👈🏽

 - Association of Resistance Exercise, Independent of and Combined With Aerobic Exercise, With the Incidence of Metabolic Syndrome (PDF Download Available)